 Company vs Peer Performance

-A key topic for Board Reporting today is cybersecurity performance and competitive advantages compared to organizations in other industries.
+A key topic for Board Reporting today is cybersecurity key performance indicators and competitive advantages compared to organizations in other industries.
 It is digestibly appealing visually and very convincing, making it an ideal board-friendly presentation.

 Mean Time For Vendors Incident Response